joeylockie/lockiemedia/README.md

 # LockieMedia Productivity Hub

 A comprehensive, client-side productivity application designed to help you organize your life.
-This application runs entirely in your web browser, using local storage to save all your data securely on your own computer.
+This application runs entirely in your web browser, using the powerful IndexedDB database to save all your data securely and efficiently on your own computer.

 ## Features